MrCheeseWasTaken/MangaParkListImporter/ReadMe.md

 ## Prerequisites

 - download this repo as a whole.
 The repo folder will from now on be referred to as *the folder*
-- drag your xml list file into *the folder* and rename it to list.xml
+- drag your xml/csv list file into *the folder* and rename it to list.xml/list.csv
 - open command line in the folder
 - (optional) type ```node -v``` into cmd to check node.js is installed